Integrated Family Health Program

 As one of Pathfinder’s flagship programs, the Integrated Family Health Program (IFHP) stands to make a lasting contribution to the government of Ethiopia’s efforts to improve its health care systems and is expected to reach more than half the nation’s population.
 Ethiopia has shown incredible progress on health indicators in the past decade, including doubling its contraceptive prevalence rate twice in a matter of ten years.
 Despite Ethiopia's growth in health service provision, its population and the government still face significant challenges to ending early marriage, giving women and girls the ability to time and space their pregnancies, reducing maternal mortality, and slowing transmission of HIV.

-The Integrated Family Health Program is a six-year (2008-2014) USAID-funded program.
-IFHP promotes an integrated model for strengthening family planning; reproductive health; and maternal, newborn, and child health services for rural and underserved populations in Ethiopia.
-IFHP assists in the provision of service delivery in 301 woredas of the four major regions of Amhara, Oromia, Southern Nations, Nationalities and People Region, and Tigray, and to a lesser extent in Benishangul Gumuz and Somali regions.
-IFHP is implemented by Pathfinder International and John Snow, Inc., in partnership with local implementing partner organizations.
+IFHP is a six-year (2008-2014) USAID-funded program that promotes an integrated model for strengthening family planning; reproductive health; and maternal, newborn, and child health services for rural and underserved populations.
+IFHP is implemented in 301 woredas of four major regions of Ethiopia by Pathfinder and John Snow, Inc., in partnership with local implementing partner organizations.